Skip to Content

 3. Game of Thrones link

-So, what’s the big deal about the Cushendun Caves and the Game of Thrones?
-The caves formed the backdrop for the Stormlands and was the setting for a couple of important scenes from the series in season 2 and again in season 8.
-This explains why you’ll find plenty of GoT fans heading out to explore this spot.
+There were many Game of Thrones filming locations in Ireland and Cushendun Caves were one of them!
+The caves formed the backdrop for the Stormlands and was the setting for a couple of important scenes in season 2 and again in season 8.

 Getting to the Cushendun Caves

 The caves are at the southern end of Cushendun Beach.
-It’s just a five-minute walk from the bridge over the Glendun River in the village (aim for the Glendun Hotel).
+It’s a 5-minute walk from the bridge over the Glendun River in the village.

 The Cushendun Caves Game of Thrones link